 From A Wiki of Ice and Fire

 The Long Bridge is an old bridge that joins the two halves of Volantis across the mouth of the Rhoyne.
 It is a great span with a fused stone road supported by massive piers.
-Its was built by the Valyrian Freehold.
+It was built under orders of Triarch Vhalaso the Munificent.
+Lomas Longstrider named it one of the nine Wonders Made by Man.

 The half of Volantis east of the Long Bridge is the older and richer part of the city, containing the Black Wall and the Temple of the Lord of Light.
 Foreigners are generally restricted to the western half of the city.